Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I have [Number] years working in [Industry], and have strong experience in [Specific Abilities or Responsibilities].
-I am particularly looking to work for [Company Name] due to your standing for the reputation of [Company’s].
+I have [Number] of years of professional experience in [Field] as well as a strong background in [Specific Skills or Tasks].
+I am interested in having the chance to work with [Company’s Name] due to your standing for the reputation of [Company’s].

-I believe my abilities and experiences make me a excellent candidate for this job.
-I would welcome the opportunity to speak with you further regarding how I could contribute in your organisation.
+I believe that my skills and work experience make me a ideal candidate for this position.
+I would like the chance to chat with you about how I can contribute for your group.

 Sincerely,